robvclarke/Portfolio-2-Javascript/README.md

 If I had more time I would have provided further visual feedback for correct and incorrect answers on the answer buttons.

+If I had more time I would have added a timer that refills for each question.

 ## Credits

 [Bootstrap 5.1:](https://getbootstrap.com/docs/5.1/getting-started/introduction/)